bookofproofs/bookofproofs.github.io/_sources/history/19th-century/childs.md

 **Bernard Childs** studied at Birmingham University and then became a lecturer in Physics at Edinburgh University.
 He was active in adult education.

 ### Mathematical Profile (Excerpt):
-* His mother was Emily G Childs (born in Kingston about 1866).
 * In 1911, Charles Bernard Childs, our mathematician, was studying at The College, Hadham Road, Bishop's Stortford.
 * Childs studied at the University of Birmingham, graduating with a B.Sc. in 1920.
 * Childs was appointed as an Assistant Lecturer in Natural Philosophy at Edinburgh University in 1922.